Case Study 3: Successful Proactive Investigations

 Case Study 3 aims to demonstrate how proactive investigative approaches can uncover risks early, prevent misconduct from escalating, and strengthen institutional integrity.
 Highlight successful examples and share practical techniques that investigators can integrate into their work.

-David Hawkes (WB)
+David Hawkes (WBG)

 Qing Chu (UNFPA)